GeertHuls/DockerizedApp/README.md

 ## Production

-Likewise use the dedicated docker compose file to spin up a production environment:
+Likewise use the dedicated docker compose file to spin up a production environment.
+In order to produce the proper images, first use the docker compose files to build the app:
+> docker-compose -f docker-compose.prod.yml -f docker-compose.prod-build.yml build

+Afterwards to run the stack, use the following command:
 > docker-compose -f docker-compose.prod.yml up

 This will spin up the angular client, a dotnet core api and a nginx webserver used as the reversed proxy.